 The Lake Whatcom Lowdown, a new quarterly e-newsletter that provides updates about Lake Whatcom protection efforts and stewardship actions was launched in January 2021.
-It currently reaches approximately 400 subscribers.
+In 2023, we sent 5 newsletters and by the end of year reached 433 subscribers.
 Stormwater topics covered in the e-newsletter include: